awsdocs/amazon-ec2-user-guide-windows/doc_source/benchmark_procedures.md

 # Benchmark EBS Volumes<a name="benchmark_procedures"></a>

-This section demonstrates how you can test the performance of Amazon EBS volumes by simulating I/O workloads\.
+TYou can test the performance of Amazon EBS volumes by simulating I/O workloads\.
 The process is as follows:

 1. Launch an EBS\-optimized instance\.